A high summit climb in the heart of Spiti

 The road from New Delhi to Manali is well-connected by private cabs and public transportation.
 Chandigarh is the first major check-point en route to Manali.
 The Himachal Roadways Transport Corporation has buses plying between these cities.
 The bus schedules and the availability of tickets can be checked from their official website.

 Alternatively, you can hire a cab if you prefer to travel independently.
 It is important to note that this road has many bad stretches.
 Especially after Swarghat, brace yourself for a bumpy ride since this section is littered with potholes.
-Ideally, you should reach Manali by 4.00 to 4.30 pm to settle down and make the necessary arrangements for the trek, which will start the following morning.
+Ideally, you should reach Manali by 4.00 pm to settle down and make the necessary arrangements for the trek, which will start the following morning.

-Manali has a wide range of hotels that you can choose from, according to your budgets and preferences.
+Manali has a wide range of hotels that you can choose from, according to your budget and preferences.
 Finding a room to spend the night is not an issue.
 It is important that you get enough rest today, in preparation for the grueling road journey to Kaza tomorrow.

 Day 2: Drive from Manali to Kaza